El-Gabal el-Ahmar

-El-Gabal el-Ahmar (الجبل الأحمر) is located today within the boundaries of modern-day Cairo, in the area of Nasr City.
+El-Gabal el-Ahmar (الجبل الأحمر) is a quarry located today within the boundaries of modern-day Cairo, near Nasr City.
 The name means "The Red Hill".
 The site was in full production in the times of Akhenaton, Amenhophis III, Tutankhamon and Ramses III.
-The quarry was directed by Huy also known as "Chief of the King's Works" and also by Hori.
+The quarry was directed by Huy, also known as "Chief of the King's Works" and also by Hori.

-The famous Colossi of Memnon are made from blocks of quartzite sandstone probably quarried at El-Gabal el-Ahmar.
+The famous Colossi of Memnon are made from blocks of quartzite sandstone suspected to be quarried at El-Gabal el-Ahmar.

 Typical minerals known from this site: